-- Implementation plans include pre-testing, communications, schedules, and a back-out plan. - Change plans and assessments are prioritized and scheduled to align with business needs and IT operational schedules to ensure service continuity, minimize the occurrence of conflicting changes, and potential disruption to supported environments. - Communication plans are established and include notifying customers and service providers about changes prior to implementation and after changes occur.
+Implementation plans must include pre-testing, communications, schedules, and a back-out plan.
+Change plans and assessments must be prioritized and scheduled to align with business needs and IT operational schedules to ensure service continuity, minimize the occurrence of conflicting changes, and potential disruption to supported environments.

+Communication plans must be established that include notifying customers and service providers about changes prior to implementation and after changes occur.

-- Backout plans are established to ensure that services can be restored if the change fails or does not support the intended results. - Security is considered throughout the change planning process.
+Backout plans must be established to ensure that services can be restored in the event that the change fails or does not support intended results.

-Risk and Impact Assessment
+Risk Assessment